Davies and Brook

 Stepping onto the London restaurant scene, Davies and Brook sees chef Daniel Humm come full circle.
 It was here, as a 15-year-old, that he first found his feet in Claridge’s kitchen.
 Now, more than 25 years later, Daniel returns with a single goal: to create the most delicious and gracious dining experience.

 While sharing some influences with Daniel’s iconic Eleven Madison Park, the food, interior and feel of Davies and Brook combine to create a restaurant that’s entirely its own with the menu reflecting London’s eclectic cultural scene.
-So alongside signature dishes, such as his duck glazed with honey and lavender, there are new arrivals: char ceviche with avocado and cucumber, buttermilk fried chicken, also known as “CFC,” and poached turbot with shiitake mushrooms and garlic.
+Alongside signature dishes, such as the much-loved and lauded dry-aged duck glazed with honey and lavender and the already iconic Claridge’s Fried Chicken (dubbed CFC), there are new arrivals each season.
+Autumn brings a riff on the classic roast with chicken with a foie gras, black truffle and brioche stuffing, while the bacon-wrapped and gruyère-topped ‘Humm Dog’ is a sophisticated spin on New York street food.
 Blending British seasonality with global inspiration – with a few surprises along the way – this is food that leaves a lasting memory.

 Make a reservation